SUPREME COURT UPHOLDS THE VALIDITY OF ARREST PROVISIONS UNDER CUSTOM AND GST ACT: RADHIKA AGARWAL VS UNION OF INDIA

 IMPORTANT PARAGRAPHS-

-The fountainhead of legal controversy regarding the power to arrest under the Customs Act, 19621 and the Central Goods and Services Tax Act, 2017,2 stems from the decision of a three Judge Bench of this Court in Om Prakash and Another v.
-Union of India and were treated as non-bailable and once arrested, the accused would be detained for a few months before being released on bail.
-Om Prakash (supra) observed that the offences under the Customs Act and the Central Excise Act, 19444 were non-cognizable and, therefore, even if the officers had the power to arrest, they could do so only after obtaining a warrant from the Magistrate in terms of Section 416 of the Code of Criminal Procedure, 1973.7 It was also held that offences under the Customs Act and the Excise Act were both bailable, bearing a punishment of less than 3 years.
+PARA 2.
+The fountainhead of legal controversy regarding the power to arrest under the Customs Act, 1962 and the Central Goods and Services Tax Act, 2017, stems from the decision of a three Judge Bench of this Court in Om Prakash and Another v.
+Union of India & Another.
+Before this decision, offences under the Customs Act were treated as non-bailable and once arrested, the accused would be detained for a few months before being released on bail.
+Om Prakash (supra) observed that the offences under the Customs Act and the Central Excise Act, 1944 were non-cognizable and, therefore, even if the officers had the power to arrest, they could do so only after obtaining a warrant from the Magistrate in terms of Section 416 of the Code of Criminal Procedure, 1973.
+It was also held that offences under the Customs Act and the Excise Act were both bailable, bearing a punishment of less than 3 years.